yanliu1111/ChatGPT-API-embeddings-Supabase/README.md

 This tutorial demonstrates the step-by-step process of scraping and embedding text (include fetching, cleaning, and storing data), creating datasets, streaming data, and building a basic user interface (search and chat interfaces).

+More details about work flow, you can check tutorial GitHub repo [here](https://github.com/mckaywrigley/paul-graham-gpt)

 ## What your need?

 Create a .env.local file in the root of the repo with the following variables: